OuassimDev/Blaagh/README.md

 **Blaagh** is a civic-tech platform built to crowdsource public infrastructure and road damage reporting across Algerian cities.

 The application empowers citizens to capture real-time visual evidence of hazards—such as severe potholes, open manholes, or broken street lighting—and log them directly to a live public map.
-By eliminating authentication walls, the platform ensures frictionless, instantaneous reporting on the go.

 ### ⚡ Core Capabilities
 * **Frictionless Action:** Zero sign-up or accounts required.
 Point, snap, and publish.